 If any of this sounds familiar, it’s very possible that you are suffering from sleep apnea, a very serious sleep disorder that affects about 20 million people each night.

 At Aesthetic Dentistry of Collierville, we’re able to provide simple but effective sleep apnea therapy for those patients who just want to get the rest they deserve.
-Dr. Flex is a specially trained sleep dentist, and she may have exactly what you need to get a full night’s rest.

 What is Sleep Apnea?